 When considering the holdings of both funds, there are some key differences.
 SPHD is filled with high-yielding companies that may not be of the best quality.

-The top 10 holdings all have high payout ratios but with poor dividend growth history.
-This may suggest that their dividend could be unsustainable and/or not grow as fast compared to SCHD.
+The top 10 holdings have high payout ratios but poor dividend growth history.
+This may suggest their dividend could be unsustainable and/or not grow as fast as SCHD.

-This may be a key point to look out for as it may be a potential risk.
+This may be a pivotal point to look out for as it may be a potential risk.

 With SCHD, it is the opposite.
-The top holdings have a much healthier payout ratio while also having strong growth year over year.
+The top holdings have a much healthier payout ratio and yearly solid growth.
 This is a good sign.

 Understanding the difference in holdings makes it easier to understand why SCHD performed better than SPHD in the portfolio backtests.